Kizz Daniel: Record label dispute and name change

-On February 2023, Kizz Daniel won the Song of the Year award at the Soundcity MVP Awards which were held at the Eko Convention Centre in Lagos with Buga.
+In February 2023, Kizz Daniel won the Song of the Year award at the Soundcity MVP Awards which were held at the Eko Convention Centre in Lagos with "Buga".

-Buga

-On May 4, 2022, he released a chart-topping single titled Buga The song became a hit with dance challenges on Instagram and TikTok with prominent people including the President of Liberia, George Weah dancing to it.

 Personal life

-On May 1, 2021, he welcomed a set of triplets, Jamal, Jalil, and Jelani, with his mysterious girlfriend.
-Kizz later revealed how he lost one of his triplets, Jamal, just four days after birth as he acquired a two-bedroom penthouse each for Jalil and Jelani.
+On 1 May 2021, he welcomed a set of triplets with his girlfriend, whose identity he keeps private.
+Kizz later revealed how he lost one of his triplets, just four days after birth as he acquired a two-bedroom penthouse each for his other children.

+In June 2025, Kizz Daniel announced that he was taking a break from recording new music to focus more on his family.